Bottlenecking in graphs and a coarse Menger-type theorem: Coarse Bottlenecking A Coarse Menger-type Theorem

+In the introduction we provide an extended formulation of this conjecture that more closely parallels the Erd\H{o}s Menger Theorem.

-\begin{Remark} Theorem \ref{Theorem:CMT} shows that a coarsely bottlenecked graph that is not $n$ bottlenecked must contain an asymptotic $D_{n+1}$ minor, and this implies the existence of a $M$-fat $D_{n'}$ minor for all $M$ and $n'\leq n+1$.
-Thus if a coarsely bottlenecked graph does not contain an $M$-fat $n+1$ ladder for some $M$ and $n$ it must be $M$-fat $n$-bottlenecked.
+\begin{Remark} Theorem \ref{Theorem:CMT} shows that, for a coarsely bottlenecked graph.
+Coarse $n$-bottlenecking is equivalent to excluding $D_{n+1}$ as an asymptotic minor.
+It does this by allowing the construction of a $M$-fat $n'$-ladder for any $M$ and all $n'\leq n+1$.

-Theorem \ref{CBN_FatMinorClosed}, along with Theorem \ref{Theorem:CMT} shows that the class of $M$-fat $n$ bottlenecked graphs is a minor closed family classified by the $M$-fat $D_{n+1}$ excluded minor. \end{Remark}
+Together with Theorem \ref{CBN_FatMinorClosed}, this shows that the class of $M$-fat $n$-bottlenecked graphs is a minor closed family classified by the $M$-fat $D_{n+1}$ excluded minor. \end{Remark}